vinithmundhra/sc_periph/module_analog_tile_support/doc/programming.rst

 Software Requirements
 ---------------------

-This library is built on xTIMEcomposer Tools version 13.0.0 It can be used in version 13.0.0 or any higher version of xTIMEcomposer Tools.
+This library is built with xTIMEcomposer Tools version 13.0.0.
+It can be used in version 13.0.0 or any higher version of xTIMEcomposer Tools.